-Content analytics helps give you an in-depth view into the content your team has taken.
-Along with a more high-level view, you also get a glimpse into individualized usage for each active member of your team.
-Through usage data and completion rates, you can spot where your team has engaged with content and if particular content are being utilized more than others.
+Content analytics gives you an in-depth view into the video courses, projects, and interactive courses your team has taken.
+You also get a glimpse into individualized usage for each active member of your team.
+Through usage data and completion rates, you can spot where your team has engaged with content and if certain content is being utilized more than others.

 In this article: